jackboberg/spife/docs/topics/decorators.md

 }
 ```

-### I have three views on my site that need the same extra template context
+### I have three views on my site that need the same extra template context!

 This is a great opportunity to use a decorator!